Free Webhook Tester & Signature Verifier — Debug Stripe, GitHub, Slack, Shopify Webhooks

 Signature verification confirms two things: (1) the event came from the legitimate provider who knows the shared secret, and (2) the payload wasn't modified in transit.

-Most major webhook providers use HMAC-SHA256 (Hash-based Message Authentication Code with SHA-256):
+Most major webhook providers use HMAC (Hash-based Message Authentication Code) with SHA-256, though SHA-1 and SHA-512 also appear across the ecosystem:

 - Provider signs: